ThanhdatOris/idle_universe/PROGRESS.md

 ### What Needs Work:

 - ✅ Upgrade multipliers applied to production and clicks
-- ⚠️ No UI for achievements/upgrades
+- ✅ UI for achievements/upgrades implemented
 - ⚠️ Prestige screen is placeholder
 - ⚠️ Stats screen shows fake data
 - ⚠️ No offline reward notification